animesh303/ShopList/ShopList/DATA_SHARING_RESTRICTION_FIXES.md

-# Export/Import Restriction Fixes
+# Data Sharing Restriction Fixes

 ## Overview

-This document outlines the comprehensive fixes implemented to ensure export/import functionality is properly restricted to premium users only.
+This document outlines the comprehensive fixes implemented to ensure data sharing functionality is properly restricted to premium users only.
 The previous implementation had critical gaps where free users could access sharing features without any premium restrictions.

 ## Issues Identified